-Duet with other producers, musicians, dancers etc. This is an easy way to get your videos shared out to new people.
-Be humble, engage, be yourself and get creative with others, and eventually bigger things will knock on your door.
+Duet with other producers, musicians, dancers, etc. This is an easy way to get your videos shared with new people.
+Be humble, engage, be yourself, and get creative with others, and eventually bigger things will knock on your door.
 Also, invite your viewers and followers to comment and suggest material, or people for you to collaborate with.

 Many users ask whether they can make or upload sounds on TikTok.
-Yes they can, but let us clarify one important thing.
-Every user is allowed to perform videos with any sound, and put a name as they wish.
-But, there is an official library of sounds which compiles official music releases.
+Yes, they can, but let us clarify one important thing.
+Every user is allowed to perform videos with any sound and put a name as they wish.
+But, there is an official library of sounds that compiles official music releases.